-I think it was Hippocrates, the father of modern medicine, who once said, “Let food be thy medicine, and medicine be thy food.”
+Hippocrates, the father of modern medicine, once said, “Let food be thy medicine, and medicine be thy food.”
 It’s true: food can and should be used therapeutically to heal, rejuvenate, and maintain health.
-You may not know it, but you probably have a pantry full of healing foods.
-Let’s take a look at some of my faves, along with their benefits.
+You probably have a pantry full of healing foods.
+Let’s take a look at some of my favorite healing foods, along with their benefits.
+Here’s a little guide on how to use food as medicine.

-Apple: Apples are good for elimination.
+Apple: Apples are good for elimination and to combat constipation.
 They are a great source of fiber and help to lower cholesterol and cancer risk.
 Some varieties of apples contain more vitamin C than oranges (vitamin C helps to ward off colds and other infections).
 Apples are best when in season during autumn.

 Artichoke: High in fiber.
 Excellent for the digestive tract, as well as heart, blood pressure, and blood sugar levels.
 Good to eat during cleansing diet or for weight reduction.
 High in calcium and iron.

-Avocado: Reduces risk of heart attack.
-Aids in blood and tissue regeneration.
+Avocado: Aids in blood and tissue regeneration.
 Avocados are high in protein, phosphorus, magnesium, calcium and manganese.
 They stabilize the blood sugar and are excellent for heart disorders.
 Contain more potassium than bananas.
 Avocados are actually a fruit!

 Dandelion Greens: Dandelion greens are a wonderful liver cleanser and are valuable in helping the flow of the bile.
 Dandelion tea is an excellent drink for helping the liver and gall bladder.
 The greens stimulate the glands and also help to relieve many toxic conditions of the skin.